Documentation Index

 In this configuration:

-• Each port connects to a different physical device
+• Each Servers Australia switch port terminates on a different customer device

-• No Layer 2 bridging occurs between the two ports
+• The customer must ensure there is no Layer 2 bridging path between the two external interfaces

 Option 2: Request a Bonded LACP Connection